-I only rarely agree to supervise undergraduate or master's students, and I only recruit students who have already taken some coursework in computational linguistics or NLP and done extremely well.
-If that's you, send me an email six weeks before the start of the term with a CV, a transcript, and a couple of sentences about your plans and research interests.
+I only rarely agree to supervise undergraduate or master's students, and I only recruit students who have an A in an NYU NLP or computational linguistics course or have published research in my area.
+If that's you, send me an email with a CV, a transcript, and a couple of sentences about your plans and research interests.

-If your goal is to get started with independent research in NLP, you should take NLU (DS-GA 1012) or MLLU (LING-UA 52) as soon as you can and before you reach out to me for one-on-one research supervision.
-I designed both courses to walk you through your first major NLP research project, and the prerequisites and the non-project-related assignments in these courses are relatively light.
+If your goal is to get started with independent research in NLP, you should take NLU (DS-GA 1012) or MLLU (LING-UA 52) as soon as you can.
+I designed both courses to walk you through your first major NLP research project and the prerequisites and the non-project-related assignments in these courses are relatively light.

 Prospective Graduate Students

 I can advise graduate students in the Department of Linguistics (PhD), the Center for Data Science (MS, PhD), and the Department of Computer Science at Courant (MS, PhD).
-If you have questions about my group that you'd like to discuss before you apply, contact me.
-(Writing to just say hello doesn't help your application, though.)
+If you have specific questions about my group that you'd like to discuss before you apply, feel free to write to me.
+(Writing to just express interest doesn't help your application, though.)
 As above, if you're applying for an MS, I won't commit to supervising you as a research student until after you've taken coursework in NLP at NYU.

-In the interest of fairness (and my sanity), I don't hold interviews or admissions-related meetings with prospective students until after we have received and reviewed everyone's applications.
+I can't hold interviews or admissions-related meetings with prospective students until after we have received and reviewed everyone's applications.
 I never hold interviews with MS or undergraduate applicants.